How Story Structure Improves Content Marketing

 Rising Action and Tension

-For content to be successful it must include tension, something that provides conflict, a pain point.
+For content to be successful it must include tension, something that provides conflict, a clear pain point.
 Tension is why people flock to blockbuster action movies every summer.
 It’s what keeps people reading “just one more chapter” in a good novel before turning in for the night.
 Good stories use tension to drive a narrative forward.
 In many narrative stories, rising actions include a collection of obstacles to a character meeting their goals or desires.
 This starts with the inciting incident.

 For Beatriz, the tension rises when a global pandemic hits.
 The novel coronavirus puts Chicago under quarantine and within the space of a week much of Beatriz’s business disappears.
 Her son Julian requires homeschooling and she must find a way to accommodate this while also balancing how to save her failing business.
-To add to her troubles, Julian’s homeschooling means she has to rely on her employee Sebastian more than ever but she doesn’t know where the money to pay him will come from.
+To add to her troubles, Julian’s homeschooling means she has to rely on her employee Sebastian more than ever, but she doesn’t know where the money to pay him will come from.